BertrandBordage/django-viewsets/README.rst

 Problematic
 ===========

-When having a look at *Ruby on Rails*, I just discovered a nice feature that was missing in Django:
+When having a look at *Ruby on Rails*, I discovered a nice feature that was missing in Django:
 `controllers <http://guides.rubyonrails.org/action_controller_overview.html>`_.
 Contrary to what I often read, views in Django are not really equivalent to controllers in Rails.
 A Rails controller basically is **a set of Django